nghiatrx/docker-xampp/README.md

-## Upgrade Xampp version, now support php 7.
+## Upgrade Xampp version, with php 7.1 and composer 1.4

 ##1.
 Build from Dockerfile